Deep learning based ECG segmentation for delineation of diverse arrhythmias: Related Work

 \subsection{Deep Learning based ECG Delineation}

-In recent years, the application of deep learning techniques has provided an alternative for the automatic delineation of ECG signals.
-Typically, a segmentation model based on an encoder-decoder structure is developed, which can effectively detect the regions associated with P, QRS, and T waves by proper training.
-Jimenez-Perez et al.~\cite{jimenez-perez_u-net_2019} presented an adaptation of the U-Net architecture \cite{navab_u-net_2015} to 1-dimensional data, while Sereda et al.~\cite{sereda_ecg_2019} deployed an 8-layer convolutional network and studied the effects of using an ensemble of networks as opposed to using a single network for the segmentation.
+In recent years, deep learning has shown remarkable success in ECG processing such as arrhythmia classification \cite{hannun_cardiologist-level_2019, De_Melo_Ribeiro2022-rs, Sivapalan2022-tv, Zhang2022-ry}, which led to its increasing popularity in various downstream tasks \cite{hao_investigating_2022}.
+Deep learning has been adopted in ECG delineation as well, where a segmentation model with a CNN architecture is typically trained to locate the P, QRS, and T waves, which is then used to carry out the delineation task. {The use of CNN architectures in segmentation tasks offers the advantage of automatically learning hierarchical features from the ECG signals~\cite{zeiler_visualizing_2014}, enabling the model to effectively identify and localize the relevant waveforms.} Jimenez-Perez et al.~\cite{jimenez-perez_u-net_2019} presented an adaptation of the U-Net architecture \cite{navab_u-net_2015} to 1-dimensional data, while Sereda et al.~\cite{sereda_ecg_2019} deployed an 8-layer convolutional network and studied the effects of using an ensemble of networks as opposed to using a single network for the segmentation.
 Moskalenko et al.~\cite{kryzhanovsky_deep_2020} developed a U-Net-like architecture that achieved state-of-the-art performance on LUDB in terms of F1-score, when compared to previous deep learning approaches \cite{sereda_ecg_2019} and wavelet-based methods \cite{kalyakulina_finding_2019}.
 In a similar study, Jimenez-Perez et al.~\cite{Jimenez-Perez2021-ds} again adapted a U-Net for segmentation but with added emphasis on regularization techniques for training with limited data.
 Their model, when cross-validated on QTDB, demonstrated comparable performance to those using digital signal processing techniques such as wavelet transforms \cite{martinez_wavelet-based_2004}.
 Recently, Chen et al.~\cite{chen_post-processing_2023} developed a 1D-U-Net model for classifying the sample points of a single heart-beat into P, QRS, T, and none categories.
-Together with their proposed post-processing strategy, the delineation algorithm outperformed other algorithms in terms of sensitivity for both QTDB and LUDB.
+Together with their proposed post-processing strategy, the delineation algorithm outperformed other algorithms in terms of sensitivity for both QTDB and LUDB. {Additionally, advanced architectures for ECG delineation models were explored in Nurmaini et al.~\cite{nurmaini_robust_2023} using convolutional recurrent networks, and in Li et al.~\cite{li_seresuter_2023} through an enhanced U-Net model combined with the transformer's encoder module.}